-Mission and Overview: Denver Urban Gardens (DUG) is an independent nonprofit organization that has come alongside community members to build and support community gardens throughout Metro Denver for more than 25 years.
+Mission and Overview: Denver Urban Gardens (DUG) is an independent nonprofit organization and, in partnership with communities, we cultivate gardeners, grow food and nourish community.
 DUG offers neighborhoods the essential resources for community gardens, including ongoing technical expertise with:

 - securing sustainable land for gardens;